 NHS Digital has agreed to work in partnership with the National Institute of Health Research (NIHR) to build and host a first of type online Permission to Contact (PtC) Service on nhs.uk where members of the public can register their details and give their permission to be contacted by researchers working on NIHR approved UK coronavirus vaccine trials about participating in those trials.
-As at 20th July 2020 there are two such trials.
-One is run by Oxford University and the other by Imperial College London.
-This first PtC Service, which is called “Sign Up to be Contacted about Coronavirus Vaccine Studies” on the nhs.uk website was rolled out as a limited private beta pilot from 8th July 2020 and was launched as a national service on 20th July 2020.
+This first PtC Service, which is called “Sign Up to be Contacted about Coronavirus Vaccine Studies” on the nhs.uk website was rolled out as a limited private beta pilot from 8 July 2020 and was launched as a national service on 20 July 2020.

 Purpose of the CV19 Vaccine PtC Service

 - Provide permission for NHS Digital to share an individual’s details provided through the Service with the researchers undertaking COVID-19 UK vaccine trials for the purposes of researchers contacting that individual about taking part in those trials.
 In some cases, researchers may ask NHS Digital to contact individuals on their behalf, in which case NHS Digital will do so as a processor for the researcher.

 - Provide their permission to be contacted by NHS Digital about progress and outcomes from CV19 vaccine studies and in relation to the development of the PtC Service, including to inform them of opportunities to participate in other types of health research.
 Following feedback from stakeholders this is split out and is presented as two separate permissions.

 The data collected from individuals who sign up includes sufficient information to achieve the following purposes: